gulkhan92/contract-compliance-manager/README.md

 can see it.
 It lives in a PDF, in someone's memory, or in a spreadsheet that's already a version behind.

-ObliTrack is a system I designed and am building to close that gap: it ingests a signed contract, extracts every obligation, deadline, and monetary milestone it contains, and turns that into a live, queryable compliance calendar with proactive alerts, so a missed renewal window becomes something that gets caught weeks in advance, not something legal
+Contract Lifecycle & Obligation Management platform is a system I designed and am building to close that gap: it ingests a signed contract, extracts every obligation, deadline, and monetary milestone it contains, and turns that into a live, queryable compliance calendar with proactive alerts, so a missed renewal window becomes something that gets caught weeks in advance, not something legal